sethgis/Wind-Erosion-Modelling/source/index.rst

 	   :width: 550
 	   :alt: LocateIT

-The IGAD Climate Prediction and Applications Centre (ICPAC) under their Global Monitoring for Environment and Security & Africa (GMES & Africa) Support Programme, intended to implement Earth Observation System for Tropical Forest Surveillance, Monitoring and Assessment (TFSMA) Service.
+The IGAD Climate Prediction and Applications Centre (ICPAC), under the Global Monitoring for Environment and Security & Africa (GMES & Africa) project, implemented Earth Observation based System for Tropical Forest Surveillance, Monitoring and Assessment (TFSMA) Service.
-The application’s main aim was to use Earth Observation methods/algorithms and tools to generate geospatial data products for tropical forest monitoring.
-The intension of these products, was to necessitate REDD+ monitoring in response to African needs in water, natural resources, marine, coastal areas and moreso carbon emmissions.
+The application’s main aim is to use Earth Observation methods/algorithms and tools to generate geospatial data products for tropical forest monitoring.

-The system and products align with the global goal towards achievement of a sustainable environment, mitigation of climate change effects and ensurance of civil security.
+The overall TroFMIS goal aligns with GMES & Africa thematic chapters identified and agreed on for the Action Plan, which includes:

+(i) Long term Management of Natural Resources;
+(ii) Water Resource Management;
+(iii) Marine & Coastal Areas Management;
+(iv) Food Security and Rural Development;
+(v) Climate Variability and Change;
+(vi) Disaster Risk Reduction;
+(vii) Health;
+(viii) Conflict and Political Crisis, and
+(ix) Infrastructure and Territorial Development.

+Thus, TroFMIS implementation ensures an evidenced based information, that will support the end users and stakeholders towards monitoring and assess forest activities, in order to achieve sustainable natural resources management and use.